-New standards and interpretations not yet adopted in 2020
+New standards and interpretations not yet adopted in 2021

-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2020 reporting periods and have not been early adopted by DDM.
+There were no new accounting standards and interpretations adopted in 2021 that had a material impact on DDM's financial statements.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2021 reporting periods and have not been early adopted by DDM.
 These standards are not expected to have a material impact on DDM in the current or future reporting periods.